- Pizza Dough Degassing

 Typically, pizza dough is degassed twice because the recipe often calls for you to degas the dough after each rise.

-The second time occurs after the second rise, which is crucial because the gluten has had time to develop again.
+The second time occurs after the second rise, which is crucial because the gluten strength has had time to develop again.
 You’ll need that second degassing to ensure the gluten fibers have the correct strength.

 Of course, what makes pizza dough different from most other doughs is you want your gluten to be strong.
 So, does this mean that the second degassing isn’t necessary?

 Not really.
-When it comes to pizza dough, when you knock down the dough, you’re shaping it more than degassing it, which means you do the process a little differently than with other types of dough.
+When it comes to pizza dough, when you knock the dough, you’re shaping it more than degassing it, which means you do the entire process a little differently than with other types of dough.

 Are You Still Baking Pizzas in Your Kitchen Oven?